alexanderluna/alexanderluna.github.io/_posts/books/2020-05-10-pixel-art-for-game-developers.md

 well with each other.
 Generally a good 3 step process it to create a single tile, compose to test the tiling, shadows and highlights and finally add some texture to give the tiles depth.

+## Avoiding common errors

+One error which beginners commonly do especially when you work on small resolution art is **banding** or also called super pixels.
+This happens when drawing diagonal/curved lines and the different shades line up it creates a feeling thick lines.
+This can be countered by creating shades of organic shape instead don't just follow the outer line to create inner shades.

+At the beginning we talked about anti aliasing and how it makes our art look blurry.
+Thats why you should avoid this to keep the art quality intact.

+Another issue is poor shape quality.
+The general shape of the art should give the viewer a guideline.
+A bad shape is marked by awkward lines and missing pieces in the sillouhette.

+The color palette we chose impacts the look at feel of our art.
+It shouldn't be too saturated nor too muted.
+It shouldn't have too much contrast nor too little.

+A common misconcept is that pixel art has to have a lot of details but the opposite it true.
+The less pixel your art needs the better.
+Complex art doesn't just make it though to work on later on during tight schedules but it also isn't aesthetically pleasing - KISS (keep it simple, stupid).

+When it comes to shading avoid **pillow shading**.
+Pillow shading consists in adding shading to your art by making the outlines darker.
+While it creates shades it makes the art look flat and unpleasent.
+Don't forget, shades should match the light source.

+Finally, give your art good texture.
+Texture lets you play with light and shadows and allows you to create unique art which conveys a lot of information to the player.